 Slow players can be very impactful central midfielders if they have:

 - Endurance.
 Center mids cover the most ground on average.
 Even though they may not run the fastest or need the most speed, they are workhorses who require extensive endurance.

 - Awareness.
 As a center mid, you have action around you 360 degrees.
-Central midfielders need to be on high alert and have a great awareness of their surroundings.
+Central midfielders must be highly alert and aware of their surroundings.

 - Ariel presence.
 Much like central defenders, defensive mids should have a strong ariel presence.

 - Well-rounded skillset.
 Center mids cannot have any glaring weaknesses.
-They are involved in the attack and defense, and transitions in both directions.
+They are involved in the attack and defense and transition in both directions.
 They should be technically, tactically, and physically sound players.